KuoHaoZeng/cartpole_model_based_control/README.md

     }
 ```

-**Note**: you can easily add experimental options based on the hyperparameters defined in the config files.
+You can easily add experimental options based on the hyperparameters defined in the config files.
 For example, do experiments with different initial learning rate:

 ```
 if __name__ == "__main__":